Royal Family (film): Broadcasts

-Royal Family was first broadcast on BBC 1 on 21 June 1969, and on ITV the following week on 28 or 29 June.
-It was later broadcast in Australia on 21 September 1969.
+Royal Family was first broadcast on BBC1 on 21 June 1969 and on ITV the following week on 28 or 29 June.
+The film was later broadcast in Australia on 21 September 1969.
 It was seen by 30.6 million viewers in the United Kingdom.
 The commentary had to be altered slightly for American audiences in a version that was broadcast in the US.
 Owing to the film being seen by three-quarters of the British public at the time, there was no televised Royal Christmas Message in 1969, with a repeat of the film shown simultaneously on BBC1 and BBC2 on Christmas Day instead.
-Elizabeth issued a written message to avoid the possibility of over-exposure.
+Queen Elizabeth II issued a written message to avoid the possibility of over-exposure.
 The documentary was shown on BBC 2 on 6 February 1972 to mark the 20th anniversary of the Queen's accession to the throne.
 It was last aired on television on BBC 2 in August 1977 as part of the channel's Festival 77 celebration of the Queen's Silver Jubilee.

-The film, protected by Crown copyright, has not been shown since the 1970s, as in later years it was deemed to be "of its time and for its time".
+The film, protected by Crown copyright, has not been shown since the 1970s as it was deemed to be "of its time and for its time" in later years.
 According to Heseltine, "we put very heavy restrictions on it because we realised it was a huge shift in attitude".
-In the 1990s, the film could be viewed privately at the BBC, by researchers, with permission from Buckingham Palace, for a fee of £35.
+In the 1990s, the film could be viewed privately at the BBC by researchers with permission from Buckingham Palace, for a fee of £35.
 Broadcasters have been allowed to use short clips in other documentaries; for example, as part of the BBC's The Duke at 90 in 2011, to celebrate Prince Philip's 90th birthday, or during the BBC's coverage of the death of the Queen in 2022.

 In 2011 it was announced that clips would be made available for public viewing as part of the Queen's Diamond Jubilee celebrations.
 It formed part of an exhibition called Queen: Art and Image, which also featured photographs of the monarch from across the years.

-In 2021 the film was leaked and published online.
-It was later taken off YouTube due to a copyright claim, after the BBC sought to have it removed.
-It was later reuploaded by several channels and was not taken down.
+In 2021, the film was leaked and published online.
+It was later taken down from YouTube due to a copyright claim, after the BBC sought to have it removed.
+It was subsequently reuploaded by several channels, and not removed.